-Jira ticketing system is a software developed by Atlassian.
-It enables your teams to create, organize, prioritize, and track internal and external Jira tickets.
+The Jira ticketing system, offered by Jira Service Management, allows your team to create, organize, prioritize, and track both internal and external requests with ease.

 The Jira ticketing system acts like a digital to-do list for teams.
 Your team can easily create workflows to assign tickets to designated team members (responsible for handling that type of ticket).

 These structured workflows further allow your team to keep track of ticket progress from the point it is opened until it's closed/resolved/approved.
-This visibility into ticket status allows your teams to identify bottlenecks, prioritize tickets effectively, and allocate resources to ensure timely resolution.
+This gives visibility into ticket status.
+It allows your team to identify bottlenecks, prioritize tickets effectively, and allocate resources to ensure timely resolution.

-Also, it maintains detailed records/documents of every action (changes and updates) that takes place in the ticketing process to ensure accountability and transparency.
+It also maintains detailed records/documents of every action (changes and updates) in the ticketing process to ensure accountability and transparency.

 Jira tickets go through 3 stages:

-When a ticket is created and waiting for action, it's in the To Do phase.
+When a ticket is created and action is awaited, it's in the To Do phase.
 During this phase, team members review the ticket, prioritize tasks, and assign it to the appropriate individual or team for further action.

-Once your team starts working on it, the ticket moves into the In Progress phase.
+Once your team starts working on the assigned tickets, it’s moved to the In Progress phase.
 This phase indicates that work is actively being undertaken to address the ticket's requirements.
 Team members communicate, troubleshoot, or implement solutions to progress toward the ticket's resolution.

 Finally, when the ticket is closed/resolved/approved, the ticket is transferred to the Done phase.
 This phase signifies that all necessary actions related to the ticket have been taken, and the task is considered finished.